Nicki-28/Nicki-28/README.md

 # 💫 About Me:
 I'm an undergrad Computer Engineering student with a deep interest in Artificial Intelligence, Robotics, and Human-Centered Technology.

-I’m passionate about building tech that matters – and currently diving into all corners of AI, from didactic learning to generative models and multi-agent systems.
+I’m passionate about building tech that matters, and currently diving into all corners of AI, from didactic learning to generative models and multi-agent systems.

-I believe that great technology should be both **impactful and human-aware**.
+I believe that great technology should be both **impactful and ambitious**.

 ---